oscarotero/psr7-middlewares/README.md

 }
 ```

-This means you can use this package with:
+So, you can use these midlewares with:

 * [Relay](https://github.com/relayphp/Relay.Relay)
 * [Expressive](http://framework.zend.com/expressive)